meryemselicioglu/Study-Space/ProductDesignDoc.md

 | Week 10 & 11: 3/22/22 & 3/29/22 | J’Veun Brimmer |
 | Week 12 & 13: 4/5/22 & 4/12/22 | Meryem Selicioglu |
 | Week 14: 4/19/22 | Michal Landa |

+## Team Working Agreement
+- We will use Github and keep items updated as progress is made
+- If we need to meet outside of class we have found a mutually agreeable time at: **when2meet.com/?14321875-mYjIl (Before class)**
+- If we need to meet outside of class we will use the following tool/tech for meetings: **Discord**
+- When we are not meeting together we will user the following tool/tech for communications: **Discord**
+- How we will collaborate and create a friendly, professional and cohesive team
+  - Show up on time
+  - Let team know if you will be late
+  - Use Discord only to minimize confusion
+  - Equal workload (16.666%)
+  - Give constructive feedback
+  - Be honest with opinions on each other’s work, no beating around the bush.